standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 ([Daniel Swanson](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2400694043))

-In Hebrew (both Ancient and Modern), demonstrative pronouns have their own determiners, as in ìthe men the theseî = ìthese menî.
+In Hebrew (both Ancient and Modern), demonstrative pronouns have their own determiners, as in ‚Äúthe men the these‚Äù = ‚Äúthese men‚Äù.
 It is also parallel to how adjectival modification works in Modern Hebrew.

 //(Petr had the same thing in Classical Armenian.)